isomerpages/moe-sls/_admin-user-guide/Administer/(3) Initiate Student Account Activation.md

 <li><strong>SLS Account Status</strong> - Not Activated</li>
 <li><strong>Role</strong> - Student</li>
 <li><p><strong>Form Class</strong> - SLS School Admins can generate the OTP according to Form Class. </p>
-<p>Note: It is not advisable to generate OTP for more than 100 students in one click as there might be errors due to processing time.</p>
+<p><u>Note</u>: It is not advisable to generate OTP for more than 100 students in one click as there might be errors due to processing time.</p>
 <p>  <img alt="Untitled" src="https://s3-us-west-2.amazonaws.com/secure.notion-static.com/47a44f21-83cb-4283-bfb9-cefc7083ba7e/Untitled.png"></p>
 </li>
 </ul>